proteo5/SignU.In-Sample/README.md

 ![Open FilterConfig](https://raw.githubusercontent.com/proteo5/SignU.In-Sample/master/Content/Pic12.png)

 Due to security reasons, the SignU.In authentication service **will not work** with a **"localhost"** domain name in any circumstances.

 The features and implantation used for the production environment are **complete different** to the development environment.

-The development environment is provided so it can be very easy for the developer to implement the functionality for thir site.
+The development environment is provided so it can be very easy for the developer to work in his website or web application.

-Also, this service only provides the authentication for your site.
-It will be needed for you to implment the authorization.
+Also, this service **only provides the authentication** for your site.

+**It will be needed that you implment the authorization.**

 It is very important to properly handle this on your site.

 Se [this article](http://www.bu.edu/tech/about/security-resources/bestpractice/auth/) as a reference

 For any questions please post it at [stackoverflow.com](stackoverflow.com) with the tag **"SignU.In"** and I will be happy to help.